AlejandroNieto-DAM/TFG_UGR/README.md

 ## Running the Project

-For executing the project and to simplify all we will open two terminals and we will use one for running the environment and another for running the algorithm.
+For executing the project and to simplify all we will open two terminals and we will use one for running the environment and another for running the algorithm if we are using ANN nets, if we are using CNN nets we will need two more terminal for ruuning the extrinsic and intrinsic params of the camera.

 ### 1. First terminal